ghacks Technology News

 Stuxnet Removal Tool

-The public became aware of the Stuxnet worm back in July, largely because it was linked to several 0-day vulnerabilities of the Windows operating system.
-Researchers who analyzed the worm discovered what appeared to be its core purpose: To target industrial computer networks running Siemens WinCC software.
+Researchers who analyzed the worm discovered what appeared to be its core purpose: to target industrial computer networks running Siemens WinCC software.
 But the nature of the vulnerability made all Windows systems vulnerable, and while workarounds were published shortly after the discovery it was not enough to limit or even eliminate the spreading of the worm.

 Stuxnet exploits a vulnerability in Windows that allows the spreading of the worm without file execution.
 A successful exploitation of the system installs two rootkits and a backdoor on the system.

-Some antivirus solutions are not able to detect Stuxnet, or variants of the worm.
-Users who want to make sure that their system is not infected by the worm, and users who have recover an infected system, may want to download BitDefender’s Stuxnet Removal tool.
+Some antivirus solutions are not able to detect Stuxnet or variants of the worm.
+Users who want to make sure that their system is not infected by the worm, and users who have recover an infected system, may want to download BitDefender's Stuxnet Removal tool.

 The free program detects and removes all known Stuxnet variants.